LeroySBN/alx-low_level_programming/0x18-dynamic_libraries/README.md

 **File**: [libdynamic.so](./libdynamic.so), [main.h](./main.h)

 ### 1. Without libraries what have we?
 We have no past and no future
-Create a script that creates a dynamic library called `liball.so` from all the `.c` files that are in the current directory.
+A script that creates a dynamic library called `liball.so` from all the `.c` files that are in the current directory.

 **File**: [1-create_dynamic_lib.sh](./1-create_dynamic_lib.sh)